 Note: Taking iron supplements may interfere with zinc absorption.
 Consider consuming an iron-rich diet instead of taking supplements as many high-iron foods are also good sources of zinc!

 4. Sudden Weight Gain / Hair Loss and Dry Skin / Lethargy / Constipation

 Indicative of: Iodine deficiency

-The government initiative to increase awareness about iodine deficiency has by and large served the purpose of educating people about the ill-effects of iodine deficiency.
+The government initiative to increase awareness about iodine deficiency has, by and large, served the purpose of educating people about the ill-effects of iodine deficiency.
 However, it is still a problem that has not been completely uprooted.
 Specific to women is the problem of thyroid imbalance, which is closely linked to an iodine deficiency.
-On the other hand, pregnant women face the considerable risk of stillbirth, miscarriage, congenital deformities, and preterm labour – a pregnant woman’s worst nightmare.
+On the other hand, pregnant women face a considerable risk of stillbirth, miscarriage, congenital deformities, and preterm labour – a pregnant woman’s worst nightmare.

 How can you overcome this deficiency?
 The easiest way to up your consumption of iodine is to replace your table salt with iodine-fortified salt.
 The next best source for iodine is seafood, as sea-water contains a high amount of iodine.
 However, if you are a vegetarian, you can consume multivitamin supplements fortified with iodine or even edible seaweed.